Blqtent/jackc/README.md

 ### 1.1 Background

+The Jack language was design for teaching the basis of computer construction.

 ![the number of](https://raw.githubusercontent.com/public-domain/jack/main/img/beast.jpg)

-### 1.2 Differences
+### 1.2 Differences from the book

-Diffrences from the original Jack specification are :
+Differences from the original Jack specification are :

 The range of decimal constant number and integer variable is unspecified.
 The size of the integer is at least the same size as the size of a memory adresse.
 (It could be from 8 to 512 bits).

 The callback extension allows to call a callback method from a variable.

+The inline assembly comment extension allows to insert target language code between //# and /*# #*/ comments.

 There is additional classes to allow interaction with the operating system (files and directories...).

+### 1.3 Differences from VMEmulator

+With the "-hack" option the public domain jack compiler is disabling these differences.

+Differences from the official first edition of  Hack Java VMEmulator are :

+The \ in strings literal does  not escape \ and ".
+The VMEmulator does.

+The "while" and "if" conditions are coherent.
+In the VMEmulator  the "while" the [condition is true if it is equal to -1][10], but the "if" condition is true if it is not equal to 0.
+The public domain jack compiler treats both conditions like the "if".

+The static and local variables are not initilized to 0 at start up.
+The VMEmulator does.

 ## 2. Hello world

+Source code :

 ```
 class Main {